https://liberalarts.pacific.edu/liberalarts/academics/departments-and-programs/health-exercise-sciences

 Location: Main Gym

-J. Mark VanNess (mvanness@pacific.edu), Department Chair; and Courtney Jensen (cjensen1@pacific.edu), Graduate Director.
+J. Mark VanNess (mvanness@pacific.edu), Department Chair; and Sharon West (swest@pacific.edu), Graduate Director.

-The graduate program in Health, Exercise and Sport Sciences provides for scholarly study in Health and Exercise Science, Exercise Physiology and Human Performance.
+The graduate program in Health and Exercise Sciences provides for scholarly study in all aspects of health, wellness, exercise physiology and human performance.
 Each area of emphasis contains a blend of core and elective courses, enabling graduate students to design their program of study to meet their personal research and educational goals.
 These elective courses may be selected from other departments, including but not limited to Biology, Chemistry, Communications, Education and Psychology.
 Each graduate student is provided with the choice between comprehensive exams or a thesis project as their capstone experience.
 All graduate students are encouraged to include experiential learning, collaborative research, internships and overseas experiences in their program of study.

 Programs Offered